Unveiling the nature of SN 2022jli: The first double-peaked stripped-envelope supernova showing periodic undulations and dust emission at late times: Summary

 \section{Summary}

-We present and analyse observations of the SE SN\,2022jli that exhibits a double-peaked light curve, with two maxima separated by about 50\,days.
-After the second maximum the well sampled ZTF and ATLAS light curves reveal periodic undulations with a period of about 12.5\,days \citep[see also][]{moore23, chen24}.
+We have presented and analysed observations of the SE SN\,2022jli, which exhibits a double-peaked light curve with two maxima separated by about 50\,days.
+After the second maximum, the well-sampled ZTF and ATLAS light curves reveal periodic undulations with a period of about 12.5\,days \citep[see also][]{moore23, chen24}.
 Using synthetic photometry inferred from spectra obtained during the decline from the first maximum, a host galaxy reddening of $E(B-V)_{\mathrm{host}} = 0.23 \pm 0.06$ was estimated.
-The SN showed unusually blue $g-r$ colours during its re-brightening, reaching its bluest colour ($g-r \simeq -0.45$\,mag) at $+190$\,day relative to maximum.
-We found that in addition to the blue colours the SN shows clear colour variations during its periodic undulations, becoming blue when it is brighter, and it is redder when it is becoming fainter, showing more conspicuous periodic undulations in the bluer bands.
+The SN shows unusually blue $g-r$ colours during its re-brightening, reaching its bluest colour ($g-r \simeq -0.45$\,mag) at $+190$\,days relative to maximum.
+We found that in addition to the blue colours the SN shows clear colour variations during its periodic undulations, becoming blue when brighter and redder when becomes fainter, showing more conspicuous periodic undulations in the bluer bands.

-The first maximum of SN\,2022jli is consistent with a SN\,Ic with an estimated expansion velocity of $8500$\,km\,s$^{-1}$, an ejecta mass of $1.5 \pm 0.4$\,$M_\odot$ and a radioactive $^{56}$Ni mass of $0.12 \pm 0.01$\,$M_{\odot}$.
+The first maximum of SN\,2022jli is consistent with a SN\,Ic with an estimated expansion velocity of $8500$\,km\,s$^{-1}$, an ejecta mass of $\sim 1.5$\,$M_\odot$, and a radioactive $^{56}$Ni mass of $\sim 0.12$\,$M_{\odot}$ \citep[see also][]{orellana25}.
 The available photometry seems to show a smooth evolution and does not show undulations during the first maximum, although this cannot be completely discounted due to the sparse coverage in terms of wavelength and sampling of the first maximum.
 The late optical spectra (\textgreater $+400$\,days) confirm the SN\,Ic nature of SN\,2022jli.